ShaifaliBhardwaj01/Book-Store-/README.md

 App- GUI Apps & SQL : Build a book Inventory Desktop GUI Database App Book Store Desktop aaplication with .exe & .app File.
 Python Book store Tkinter Ptoject

+*IMP*
+Please save the application (.exe file ) & books.db file in the same location & then hit the application file.
+Now you will be able to access books application directly ie without adding code .  ( only for windows bcz this is a .exe file)
+*IMP*

 Hey ,

 So the topic is -->